andreped/livermask/README.md

 ```

 ## DICOM/NIfTI format
-Pipeline assumes input is in the NIfTI format, and output a binary volume in the same format (.nii).
+Pipeline assumes input is in the NIfTI format, and output a binary volume in the same format (.nii or .nii.gz).
 DICOM can be converted to NIfTI using the CLI [dcm2niix](https://github.com/rordenlab/dcm2niix), as such:
 ```
 dcm2niix -s y -m y -d 1 "path_to_CT_folder" "output_name"